We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 What We Look for in an Espresso Machine

-• Espresso Tests: I dialed in a medium roast espresso blend with the Baratza Sette 270, our favorite espresso grinder.
-I then pulled back-to-back shots with each espresso machine to assess flavor quality and consistency.
+• Espresso Tests: We dialed in a medium roast espresso blend with the Baratza Sette 270, our favorite espresso grinder.
+We then pulled back-to-back shots to assess flavor quality and consistency.

-• Milk Steaming Tests: I used the machine’s steam wand to froth milk to see if it could create microfoam.
-I then assessed the quality of the foam’s texture by pouring latte art and tasting the drinks.
+• Milk Steaming Tests: We used each models’ steam wand to froth milk, seeing if it could create microfoam.
+We poured latte art and tasted the drinks to assess the milk’s texture.

-• Usability Tests: I evaluated the overall design of the machine by testing every function.
-I also assessed user-friendly details that helped simplify the shot-pulling process, like automatic volume buttons and built-in shot timers.
+• Usability Tests: We evaluated the overall design of each espresso machine by testing every function and assessed user-friendly details that helped simplify the shot-pulling process, like automatic volume buttons and built-in timers.

-• Cleanup Tests: I ran a cleaning cycle on each machine according to the manufacturer’s instructions, and evaluated how easy this was.
+• Cleanup Tests: We ran a cleaning cycle according to the manufacturer’s instructions, evaluating how easy this was.

 A person pressing one of the buttons on the Diletta Mio Espresso Machine and holding the portafilter